cyclejs-community/component-combinators/LessonsLearnt.md

     - + slot injected via InSlot
     - Basically child = standardComponent(Settings), i.e. is a specialization of the standard component
 - when refactoring state stream names, be careful to refactor also the strings... for instance ForEach(from : 'stream name in string')

+# Advantages of this
+- incremental development which helps debugging
+  - we have a tree.
+At any moment we can replace a whole branch with dummy component, to isolate the part which is failing
+  - we don' have to do everything at the same time.
+Get the structure of the tree, and put dummy component anywhere we have pending
+  - using less levels of streams, as we make use of settings.
+This decreases the potential for error and unintended concurrency